Even at a young age, people understand the difference between “poor” and “rich”.

 To be an employee is the most common, yet often the most ineffective way to go about making money, because ultimately, as an employee you are trading time for money – and someone else is pulling the strings.

-Working for a corporation at the higher level does have its perks however, such as the fancy cars, business class travel, and decent remuneration… but being an employee is a little like renting rather than owning a house; you’re not building something that will become an asset (other than a pension) – you are simply trading time for money and when you stop trading time you stop receiving the money.
+Working for a corporation at the higher level does have its perks however, such as the fancy cars, business class travel, and decent remuneration… but being an employee is a little like renting rather than owning a house; you’re not building something that will become an asset (other than a pension) – you are simply trading time for money – and when you stop trading time, you stop making money.

 Small Business Owner